jjadeseravla/CV/README.md

 ## Interests

 - During the Winter months I volunteer with GlassDoor in a homeless shelter.
-- Training for the next London Marathon and raising money for London Youth.
+- Training for the London Marathon 2018 and raising money for London Youth.
 I regularly do 10 km runs and am part of the Midnight Runners team, where we dress in neon at night with music blasting from speakers all around central London.
 - I've been fortunate enough to backpack 32 countries in 4 continents and absolutely love travelling.
 - Fluent English and Spanish, moderate German and a little Greek.